 CFD 3.01

-The organization conducts community outreach, or collaborates with other providers who may come in contact with the program's target population, to identify and engage families who need help maintaining or strengthening child and family functioning.
+The organization conducts community outreach, or collaborates with other providers who may come in contact with the program's target population, to identify and engage families who may benefit from the organization’s services.

 Interpretation: Programs designed to provide services to expectant parents or parents with very young children should strive to identify and engage families as early as possible, to ensure families receive services at critical points in pregnancy and early childhood.